valery1707/hugo/content/blog/2015-06-09-running-multiple-applications-in-the-same-tomcat-installation.markdown

 date: 2015-06-09T01:11:05-04:00
 title: Running multiple applications in the same Tomcat installation
 ---
 This blog post describes how to set up Tomcat to run multiple applications running as separate JVM processes, using the same Tomcat installation.
 This method utilizes the `CATALINA_HOME` and `CATALINA_BASE` environment variables used by Tomcat.
-I have verified this method against Tomcat version `8.0.x`; other versions should work the same way.
+I have verified this method against Tomcat versions `8.0.x`; other versions should work the same way.

 <!--more-->